oneminch/Notes/Java.md

         - Can also have default and static methods (Java 8), and `private` and `private static` methods (Java 9).
         - All the methods in an interface are implicitly public and abstract.
     - Can only have static final variables (constants), and all variables are implicitly `public`, `static`, and `final`.
-        - That means they have to be assigned a value at definition.
+        - i.e. they have to be assigned a value at definition.
     - Used to achieve abstraction.
     - Allow a class to implement multiple interfaces, providing a way to achieve [[multiple inheritance]], which is not possible with classes.
     - Promote loose coupling between classes by defining a contract that classes must follow, without specifying the implementation details.